How do I update my model? On the resilience of Predictive Process Monitoring models to change

 \section{Related Work}

-To the best of our knowledge no other work exists on the comparison of update strategies for Predictive Process Monitoring models with the exception of the one by \citet{DBLP:conf/bpm/PauwelsC21} and \citet{DBLP:conf/IEEEscc/MaisenbacherW17}.
-We therefore first position our work within the \ppm field and then address a specific comparison with \citet{DBLP:conf/bpm/PauwelsC21} and \citet{DBLP:conf/IEEEscc/MaisenbacherW17}.
+To the best of our knowledge, no other work exists on the comparison of update strategies for Predictive Process Monitoring models with the exception of the two by \citet{DBLP:conf/bpm/PauwelsC21} and \citet{DBLP:conf/IEEEscc/MaisenbacherW17}.
+We hence first position our work within the \ppm field and then address a specific comparison with \citet{DBLP:conf/bpm/PauwelsC21} and \citet{DBLP:conf/IEEEscc/MaisenbacherW17}.

 We can classify \ppm works based on the types of predictions they provide.
-A first group of approaches deals with numeric predictions, and in particular predictions related to time~\cite{DBLP:journals/is/AalstSS11, DBLP:conf/otm/FolinoGP12, DBLP:conf/icsoc/Rogge-SoltiW13}.
+A first group of approaches deals with numeric predictions, and, in particular, predictions related to time~\citep{DBLP:journals/is/AalstSS11, DBLP:conf/otm/FolinoGP12, DBLP:conf/icsoc/Rogge-SoltiW13}.
 A second group of approaches focuses on the prediction of next activities.
-These approaches mainly use deep learning techniques -- specifically techniques based on LSTM neural networks~\cite{Tax2017, DBLP:conf/bpm/Francescomarino17, DBLP:conf/bpm/0001DR19, brunk2020exploring, DBLP:conf/bpm/TaymouriREBV20}.
-These studies have shown that when the \dss are large, deep learning techniques can outperform techniques based on classical machine learning techniques.
-A third group of approaches deals with outcome predictions~\cite{DBLP:journals/tkdd/TeinemaaDRM19, DBLP:conf/caise/MaggiFDG14, DBLP:journals/tsc/Francescomarino19, DBLP:conf/bpm/LeontjevaCFDM15}, which are the ones we focus on.
-A key difference between these works and the work presented in this paper is that we do not aim at proposing / supporting a specific outcome prediction method, rather we aim at evaluating different update strategies.
+These approaches mainly use deep learning techniques -- specifically techniques based on LSTM neural networks~\citep{Tax2017, DBLP:conf/bpm/Francescomarino17, DBLP:conf/bpm/0001DR19, brunk2020exploring, DBLP:conf/bpm/TaymouriREBV20}.
+These studies have shown that when the \dss are large, deep learning techniques can outperform techniques based on classical Machine Learning techniques.
+A third group of approaches deals with outcome predictions~\citep{DBLP:journals/tkdd/TeinemaaDRM19, DBLP:conf/caise/MaggiFDG14, DBLP:journals/tsc/Francescomarino19, DBLP:conf/bpm/LeontjevaCFDM15}, which are the ones we focus on.
+A key difference between these works and the work presented in this paper is that we do not aim at proposing/supporting a specific outcome prediction method, rather we aim at evaluating different update strategies.

 The work by~\citet{DBLP:conf/bpm/PauwelsC21} leverages deep learning models to address the challenge of next activity prediction in the context of incremental \ppm.
 The goal of their paper is two-fold: they explore different strategies to update a model over time for next-activity prediction and they investigate the potential of neural networks for the incremental \ppm scenario.
 The goal is reached by (i) identifying different settings related to the the data to use for training, updating, and testing the models, both in a static and a dynamic scenario; and (ii) showing the positive impact of catastrophic forgetting of deep learning models for the \ppm use-case.
 In our work, we focus on another type of techniques/predictions, i.e., we aim at investigating the potential of classical Machine Learning models in the \ppm scenario for the prediction of an outcome.